maoschanz/drawing/README.md

 ## A drawing application for the GNOME desktop.

+## A simple drawing application for Linux.

-This application is a simple image editor, using Cairo and GdkPixbuf for basic drawing operations.
+This application is a basic image editor, similar to Microsoft Paint, but aiming at the GNOME desktop.

-It follows GNOME interface guidelines (but can optionally use elementaryOS UI guidelines or Cinnamon/MATE UI guidelines).

 PNG, JPEG and BMP files are supported.

+Besides GNOME, more traditional design layouts are available too, as well as an [elementaryOS layout](./data/screenshots/elementary.png).
+It should also be compatible with [Purism's Librem 5 phone](./data/screenshots/librem_preview.png).

 ### Available tools